 The southern state of Louisiana has 111 jails and nine prisons.
 The jails are spread over 64 counties.
-The Louisiana Department of Corrections agency employs 4,831 staff members and manages and operates all inmates and facilities on a budget of $692 million.
+The state Department of Corrections agency employs 4,831 staff members and manages and operates all inmates and facilities on a budget of $692 million.
 It costs $17,486 to house and care for an inmate for the year.
-Along with the prison population, Louisiana’s community corrections system oversees 40,174 people on probation and 30,907 inmates currently on parole.
-Based on one hundred thousand residents, Louisiana has an incarceration rate of 760, with a property crime rate of 3,298 and a violent crime rate of 566.
+Along with the prison population, LA’s community corrections system oversees 40,174 people on probation and 30,907 inmates currently on parole.
+Based on one hundred thousand residents, The state has an incarceration rate of 760, with a property crime rate of 3,298 and a violent crime rate of 566.

 |Prison Name||Prison Type|